Xalalau/liblau/README.md

 ## Usage Instructions

 ### 1) Download
 > Obviously you'll need to download the lib and place it in your Packages folder on your server before anything.
+The folder name must be "liblau".

 ### 2) Initialize liblau to access its functions
 > Now just include the code in another package and start using the custom functions.